DragonRidersUnite/book/src/05-fireball-clean-up.md

 When looping through `args.state.fireballs`, we check to see if the x position of the fireball in the loop is greater than the width of the screen.
 If it is, then we mark the fireball as `dead`, just like we do below on collision with a target.
 Then we call `next`, which tells the loop we're in to move on to the next fireball in the array and not the rest of the code in this iteration of the loop.
 Since we've removed the fireball from the game, we don't want to check it for collision.

 Play your game and see that now as the fireballs fly off the screen, the total number of fireballs decreases.
-They no longer exist forever, flying off across the sky for all eternity, eating up our CPU cycles.
+They no longer exist forever, flying off across the sky for all eternity, eating up your CPU cycles.

 Feel free to remove the `args.outputs.debug` lines if you don't want to see them since they've served their purpose and are less useful now.

 ## Summary

 There will be many opportunities when working on your games to optimize your code so that it performs better.
 This was just a taste of what that process can be like.
-As you get better and better at making games, you'll improve at making them more performant.
+As you get better at making games, you'll improve at making them more performant.

 Don't obsesses over performance too much yet though.
 Focus on making your game fun to play.